ValidMind for model validation 3 — Developing a potential challenger model

 SHAP Global Importance Champion Vs Challenger

 The SHAPGlobalImportance:champion_vs_challenger test evaluates and visualizes the global feature importance for both the champion (log_model_champion) and challenger (rf_model) models using SHAP values.
-The results include mean importance plots and summary plots, which display the normalized SHAP values for each feature and illustrate the distribution and impact of feature values on model output.
-These visualizations enable a comparative assessment of how each model attributes importance to its input features.
+The results include normalized mean importance plots and SHAP summary plots, which display the relative contribution of each feature to model predictions and the distribution of SHAP values across the dataset.
+These visualizations facilitate comparison of feature influence and model reasoning between the two models.

 Key insights:

-• Distinct feature attribution patterns between models: The champion model distributes importance across a broader set of features, while the challenger model concentrates importance on only two features, indicating divergent model reasoning.
+• Distinct feature utilization between models: The champion model distributes importance across a broader set of features, while the challenger model's importance is concentrated on two variables.

 Figures